isx45128227/MongoVsPostgres/documentacio.md

         that works with lots of data, but in this case we use an easier method.

-##### With the structure followed, in table tweets we don't have hashtags if they are used in.
+With the structure followed, in table tweets we don't have the text used in hashtags if they are used in.
-##### So in order to add the hashtag to the tweet, there is a function in PLPGSQL that adds the hashtag to each tweet.
+So in order to add the hashtag to the tweet, there is a function in PLPGSQL that adds the hashtag to each tweet.
-##### Once we have added all information to twitter database we should run this function.
+Once we have added all information to twitter database we should run this function.

-* First of all we import the [function](https://github.com/isx45128227/MongoVsPostgres/blob/master/Postgres/funcio_plpgsql.sql) from /tmp.
+* First of all we import the [function](https://github.com/isx45128227/MongoVsPostgres/blob/master/Postgres/funcio_plpgsql.sql) from /tmp, for example.

     `twitter=# \i /tmp/funcio_plpgsql.sql;`